-&lt;sup>1 In fact, the NASS Dairy Products 1999 Summary issued in April 2000 (official notice requested page 66) indicates that butter from whey cream was 18.85% of total butter, meaning that Grade A and Grade B butter production is
+&lt;sup>2 In fact, the NASS Dairy Products 1999 Summary issued in April 2000 (official notice requested page 66) indicates that butter from whey cream was 18.85% of total butter, meaning that Grade A and Grade B butter production is

-15. Those parties who contend that the butterfat provisions should not be changed because any change will result in less money to producers ignore several facts and legal issues.
 First, the adoption of Option 1A as a result of Congressional action and the adoption of the Class I price mover as the higher of Class III and Class IV were both significantly price enhancing for dairy farmers.
 The Option 1A Class I differential price enhancement came in the face of USDA's conclusions that Option 1B brought forth an adequate supply of pure and wholesome milk.
 Ex.
 24.

-16. The use of the higher of the Class III and Class IV price enhancement came in the face of public excoriation by some dairy farmer groups claiming, falsely as it turns out, that Class IV prices would not be appreciably above Class III prices for any significant period of time.
+32. The use of the higher of the Class III and Class IV price enhancement came in the face of public excoriation by some dairy farmer groups claiming, falsely as it turns out, that Class IV prices would not be appreciably above Class III prices for any significant period of time.
 Therefore, there is every reason to believe that notwithstanding low milk prices paid to producers, that minimum prices are higher than they would otherwise have been absent federal order reform and absent Option 1A.

-17. Second, to the extent that the industry missed the implications of the butterfat issue in the final rule, the resulting price was unexpectedly price enhancing for producers.
+33. Second, to the extent that the industry missed the implications of the butterfat issue in the final rule, the resulting price was unexpectedly price enhancing for producers.
 Assuming that a change is made, eliminating unexpected and unlooked-for price enhancement hardly counts as price reduction.

-18. Finally, opponents of re-examining the butterfat price are wrong because the amount of money paid to producers, whether too much or too little, is not the entire focus of the federal order system.
+34. Finally, opponents of re-examining the butterfat price are wrong because the amount of money paid to producers, whether too much or too little, is not the entire focus of the federal order system.
 From a legal standpoint, there is no statutory basis for their position that the Secretary's primary, if not sole, function under the Agricultural Marketing Agreements Act ("AMAA") is to protect producers' incomes.
-These groups' premise that congressional policy, as embodied in the AMAA, the Federal Agriculture Improvement and Reform Act of 1990 actually in the 20% range.
-Non-Grade AA butter production is thus far greater than thought at the hearing.

-("FAIR"), and Congressional budget action taken in 1999, is to maintain - indeed, enhance - the incomes of all existing dairy farmers.
+These groups' premise that congressional policy, as embodied in the AMAA, the Federal Agriculture Improvement and Reform Act of 1990 ("FAIR"), and Congressional budget action taken in 1999, is to maintain - indeed, enhance - the incomes of all existing dairy farmers.